Topological insulators and geometry of vector bundles: Connection on a vector bundle

 On the other hand,

 by the Leibniz rule.
-It follows that transformation law for connection coefficients has the form
+It follows that the transformation law for connection coefficients has the form

-Another transformation law is associated with the change of coordinates on the surface.
-Let us find connection coefficients along some curve, which is defined parametrically as two functions $\theta(\gamma), \varphi(\gamma)$.
-From the definition of the covariant derivative one finds that
+Another important transformation law is associated with the change of the coordinates on the base space.
+For convenience, here we consider the bundle $TS^2$, but the result can be generalized to other cases.
+First, we express the connection coefficient $\omega_\tau$ along the curve $\Tc$ in terms of connection coefficients $\omega_\theta$ and $\omega_\varphi$ along the coordinate curves.
+Recall that the curve on the sphere is defined parametrically by the two functions $\theta(\tau), \varphi(\tau)$.
+From the definition of the covariant derivative \eqref{Eq:CDProj}, we have

-This allows one to calculate the covariant derivative in any direction given by a curve parameterized by $\gamma$.